danavery/attention-encodings/README.md

 1. Input some text to be tokenized.
 Hit return or click "Tokenize"
 2. Click on one of the displayed tokens
-3. In the "Distances" tab:
+3. In the "Distances and Rankings" tab:
     * See the rankings of, and distances to, the token's encoding against the original token embeddings.
-4. In the "Residual Journey" tab:
+4. In the "Distance across Layers" tab:
-    * Choose a layer number (0-11) to see how the token's encoding moves through the layers relative to itself and the other tokens in the sequence in the same layer
-        * See how far the token's encoding has moved from related vocabulary terms
-        * See how tightly it clusters with other sequence tokens
-5. In the "Residual Distance Journey" tab:
     * See how the cosine distance changes between the token's encoding and the original token embeddings as the token moves through the layers
     <!-- * Toggle "Use positional embeddings" to see how the distance rankings change when the token's positional embedding is added to the vocabulary embeddings -->
-6. In the "Residual Rank Journey" tab:
+5. In the "Rankings across Layers" tab:
     * See how the rank of the token's encoding changes relative to the original token embeddings as the token moves through the layers
     <!-- * Toggle "Use positional embeddings" to see how the rank rankings change when the token's positional embedding is added to the vocabulary embeddings -->